SAP-samples/teched2023-DA271/exercises/ex1/README.md

 Note: One of the main goals in SAP Datasphere modelling is provide & leverage business semantics in datasets such that intelligent data consumers like SAP Analytics Cloud can leverage the same to simplify consumption, provide a rich end-user interaction.

 Continue to - [Exercise 2 - Add Labels & Internationalization](../ex2/README.md)
+:warning: If you are short on time, you can alternatively also choose to do the exercises on [hierarchies](../ex3/) or [currency conversion](../ex4/), since all exercises from now on are independent of each other.